United States Bankruptcy Court

 The following categories do not require an application for order shortening time:

 NOTE: Motions calendared on shortened time in accordance with this procedure must be filed with the Court and served on all parties entitled to receive notice of the motion so that the moving papers and notice of hearing are received not later than 10 days prior to the of the hearing.
 Telephonic notice of the date, time and place of the hearing on the motion must also be given to all parties entitled to receive notice not later than 10 days prior to the hearing.
+IN ADDITION TO PROVIDING WRITTEN NOTICE, MOVING PARTY MUST ALSO PROVIDE DIRECT TELEPHONIC NOTICE TO THE DEBTOR.
 IF THE MOVING PARTY IS UNABLE TO PROVIDE TELEPHONIC NOTICE TO THE DEBTOR DIRECTLY, THE MOTION MUST BE HEARD UTILIZING THE REGULAR NOTICE PROCEDURES AND MAY NOT BE HEARD ON SHORTENED TIME.

 For matters that may be self-calendared, follow the steps outlined below:

-STEP 1: Identify available dates and times for the type of matter that you want to calendar by referring to the monthly calendars posted in the Judge's courtroom or on the Court's website (www.cacb.uscourts.gov) or by calling the Court's toll free general information number (855) 460-9641 and selecting the menu options necessary to direct you to the calendaring information for Judge Clarkson.
+STEP 1: Identify available dates and times for the type of matter that you want to calendar by referring to the monthly calendars posted in the Judge’s courtroom or on the Court’s website (www.cacb.uscourts.gov) or by calling the Court’s general information number (951) 774-1000 and selecting the menu options necessary to direct you to the calendaring information for Judge Clarkson.
 Also refer to the dates listed here.

 NOTE: Calendar dates are subject to periodic revision, so please verify that you are referring to the current version of the Judge’s monthly calendar.